 We have an 8 x 16 foot lean-to greenhouse attached to the south facing wall of the house.
-The lean-to design reduced cost and minimizes heat loss through the north greenhouse wall.
-The greenhouse floor is at basement level with a concrete frost wall extending 4 feet below and rising about 4 feet above the floor.
-The frost wall is insulated with 2” of foam board and much of it is below ground level minimizing heat loss.
+The lean-to design reduced cost and minimizes heat loss through the rear greenhouse wall.
+The greenhouse floor is at basement floor walk out level with a concrete frost wall extending 4 feet below and rising about 4 feet above the floor.
+The concrete wall is insulated with 2” of foam board and much of it is below ground level minimizing heat loss.

-Greenhouse structure is comprised of 2x6 and 2x4 pressure treated lumber routed to accept 8mm dual wall polycarbonate panels.
-The inspiration for this construction technique came from a New Yankee Workshop episode where they featured a small standalone greenhouse.
+Greenhouse structure is 2x6 and 2x4 pressure treated lumber with a channel routed to accept 8mm dual wall polycarbonate panels.
+The inspiration for this construction technique came from a New Yankee Workshop episode where they built a small standalone greenhouse.
 I struggled with the problem of using fixed size glazing panels.
-Because this is a lean-to greenhouse roof height is determined by the bottom of the first floor windows.
+Because this is a lean-to design roof height is determined by the bottom of the first floor windows.
 Standard sized panels did not fit in the available space.
 The polycarbonate panels are ideal as they can be easily cut to size.
 Routing channels in the framing lumber eliminated the cost of aluminum extrusions normally used to mount the panels.
-Since the panels are retained in routed channels the structure is not completely watertight so there are a few drips during heavy rain.
+Since the panels are retained in routed channels the structure is not completely watertight so there are a few drips during heavy rain/snow.
 This would be a problem if we were using it as a sun room but not as a greenhouse.
 The leaks did however affect how the electrical system was installed.

 Ventilation is provided by three windows, one each on the east and west wall and a central roof vent.
-They were custom built for the greenhouse.
-I built the frames out of pressure treated lumber and used polycarbonate panels for glazing.
-The windows are controlled by Bayliss Autoventpassive openers.
+I built the window frames out of pressure treated lumber and used the polycarbonate panels for glazing.
+The windows are operated by Bayliss Autoventpassive openers.
 A temperature sensitive cylinder forces the window open as it heats up.
 A knurled knob at the top adjusts opening temperature.
-The openers work great but unfortunately simply opening windows does not move enough air to maintain reasonable temperature during full summer sun.
+The openers work great but simply opening windows does not move enough air to maintain reasonable temperature during full summer sun.
 Even with a shade cloth hung on the south face indoor temperature is significantly higher than outdoor.

-To keep the two wall windows tightly closed I used 3 lb. cable tensioners to augment the Autovent openers.
-These were government surplus devices made by John Evan’s Sons Inc. I removed the Velcro and hooks and mounted them at the bottom of each window.
-They do a great job keeping the window closed.
+To keep the sidewall windows tightly closed I used 3 lb. cable tensioners to augment the Autovent openers.
+These are government surplus devices made by John Evan’s Sons Inc. I removed the Velcro and hooks and mounted them at the bottom of each window.
 The Autovent is able to lift 14 lbs. so works fine counteracting the tensioner.
-The roof window is heavy enough that gravity keeps it sealed.
+The roof window is heavy enough that gravity keeps it well sealed.

-There are two entrance doors one from the basement and one to the outside.
+There are two entrance doors one from the basement and one on the west wall to the outside.
 The basement door has a dual pane fixed glass center section to let light into the basement.
-The exterior entrance door is a Larson storm door with a large movable screened opening to provide additional ventilation during the summer.
-During the winter we add an inside storm panel to minimize heat loss.
+The exterior entrance door is a Larson midview storm door with a large movable screened opening to provide additional ventilation during the summer.
+During the winter we add a non-opening interior storm panel to minimize heat loss.

 Due to the large amount of glazing greenhouse solar gain is high but so are loses.
 Without a large thermal mass temperature fluctuates rapidly, dropping at night and overheating during sunny days.
 This requires venting excess heat during the day and adding makeup heat at night.
 Adding thermal mass helps moderate temperature swing by absorbing heat during the day and releasing it at night.
 We opted for water barrel storage.
-Used 55 gallon drums are cheap and water to fill them even cheaper.
-We use 6 55 gallon plastic drums placed along the north wall.
+Used 55 gallon polyethylene drums are cheap and water to fill them even cheaper.
+We use 6 55 gallon drums placed along the north wall.
 When I was searching for a local supplier was surprised to discover how many folks are selling them.
 Each barrel is painted black to maximize heat absorption.
-Ideally I should have used an additional 6 stacked on top but that would consume too much valuable space.
-Insufficient thermal storage means temperature fluctuation is higher than desired and we often needed to open the basement door to keep the greenhouse above freezing.
+Ideally I should have used an additional 6 stacked on top but that would have consumed too much valuable space.
+Insufficient thermal storage means temperature fluctuation is higher than desired and without augmentation or opening the basement door greenhouse air temperate falls dangerously low during cold nights.

 The floor of the greenhouse is filled with 4 feet of pea stone.
 Stone and masonry are great ways to store heat, the trick is to warm up the stone during the day and extract heat at night.